Tuesday, April 12, 2016 / ... comments / bars , Chocolate , Dessert , Featured , fitness , Gluten Free , healthy desserts , lunchbox , snacks , Vegan

 - 2 tablespoons walnut pieces

-- 2 tablespoons chocolate chips (vegan/gf if needed)
+- 2 tablespoons dairy free chocolate chips

 - Place nuts, dates, oil, cocoa, salt, and hemp hearts into a food processor.
 Blend until coarsely ground.
 Add the syrup and continue to blend until the mixture holds together when pressed.
 Pulse in the cereal just to combine.